ayaan-md-blr/RAG_AI_Chatbot/README.md

-# 🧠 Ask Your Docs — RAG Demo using LangChain and Streamlit
+# RAG Demo using LangChain and Streamlit

 This project is a **Retrieval-Augmented Generation (RAG)** based question-answering app that allows you to upload `.json` documents, index them using **HuggingFace embeddings and FAISS**, and then query them using a **locally hosted LLaMA model**.